EVeskje/EVeskje/README.md

 ### Hello there 👋🏼
-My name is Eirik 🤟🏼 I’m living in Trondheim (Norway).
-Currently studying frontend development at Noroff 🤩
+My name is Eirik 🤟🏼 I’m living in Trondheim, Norway.
+Currently studying front-end development at Noroff 🤩